ashutoshmjain/shutri/tech-specs.md

 #### 4.2.2.
 Transcribe (`shutri -t <file>`)

 1.  `shutri` sends each audio chunk to the Gemini API for transcription.
-2. The transcription results, including time-stamps, are cached in `~/.shutri/cache/`.
-The cache key will be a hash of the audio chunk's content.
+2. The transcription results are cached in `~/.shutri/cache/`.
+3. Before writing the `.shutri` file, a boundary check is performed.
+If a clip's end time exceeds its chunk's end time, an informational comment (`// INFO: Review recommended.`) is appended to the line.
-3. A `.shutri` project file is generated from the cached transcriptions.
+4. The final, structured `.shutri` project file is generated.

 **Pseudocode (Rust):**